 We also managed to test on iPad with the FileBrowse application.
 For some reason, the device knows how to route correctly.

-We did not test with Apple MAC and Android device as not per requirement.
+We did not test with Apple MAC and Android devices as not per requirement.

 Modem firmware and NBN Network

 We monitored the internet traffic and tested VPN and backup link for one week, and it's running smoothly.
-We put into the production on Wednesday night, and the internet was running ok.
+We put it into the production on Wednesday night, and the internet was running ok.
 However, the VPN was not working.
-On next day last afternoon, the internet was down.
-Reset the modem, and after 30 minutes later, we could not browse some sites, i.e. Google.com.au, Wikipedia and some could not, i.e. SMH.com.au, news.com.au.
-We contacted the Support, and they advised to turned off IPv6 on the gateway device.
+On the next day last afternoon, the internet was down.
+Reset the modem, and 30 minutes later, we could not browse some sites, i.e. Google.com.au, Wikipedia and some could not, i.e. SMH.com.au, news.com.au.
+We contacted Support, and they advised us to turn off IPv6 on the gateway device.
 The issue still keeps coming up and down for the next 2 hours.
-We keep calling Support and eventually escalated to back office team.
+We keep calling Support and eventually escalated to the back-office team.
 They will respond within 24-48 hours.
 The support advised us to remove the 4G dongle from the device.
-The support mentioned that there was a firmware update on last Tuesday.
+The support mentioned that there was a firmware update last Tuesday.
 Around evening, the internet back online again as usual.
 We tested back the VPN and back to normal again.

-Friday morning, we did experience down again for few minutes.
-However, we then received a call from Telstra Back Office team that they are doing some testing on the line.
-They did found drop out and they advised to send a tech to premise again.
+Friday morning, we did experience down again for a few minutes.
+However, we then received a call from the Telstra Back Office team that they are doing some testing on the line.
+They did find a dropout and they advised to send a tech to the premise again.
 After this whole Friday and weekend have been no problem - the internet as well VPN working ok.

 By Monday, the technician came in.
-He just checked the NBN link on basement at the premise and not even touch the modem.
+He just checked the NBN link on the basement at the premise and did not even touch the modem.
 About an hour later, we received a text saying that the line was ok.
-We contacted back to support and confirming that the line was ok.
-We asked if there any additional notes from the technician, and it's not clear on their records.
+We contacted back to support and confirmed that the line was ok.
+We asked if there were any additional notes from the technician, and it's not clear on their records.
 The support advised putting back in the 4G dongle.